dhborus/Midcentury/Thoughts.md

 1. Misspellings do not show up immediately.
 2. Use of terminal from within Atom.
-3. Thesaurus use
+3. Thesaurus use -- important
 4. Understanding panels.
 For awhile, far too busy.
 5. Possible packages.
-6. Linux special
+6. Linux special {Settings and the window framework}